Boneyard (film): Production

 Colin Bates produced along with Marc Danon, Scott Macfarland, Asif Akbar, Vincent E. McDaniel and Tamas Nadas.
 The film is based on the true crime events of the serial killer known as the Bone Collector.
 It is directed by Asif Akbar who also wrote the script with Vincent E. McDaniel, Hank Byrd, and Koji Steven Sakai, from a story by Vincent E. McDaniel.
 The film is based on the true life events of the West Mesa murders.

 Principal photography began in Las Vegas in 2023.
 The film was distributed by Lionsgate.

 Release

-Boneyard was released in select theaters in the United States on June 5, 2024, and on video on demand on July 2.
+Boneyard was released on video on demand on July 2, and in select theaters in the United States on July 5, 2024.